martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 The combination of these two constraints make the spectrum of possible attacks quite limited.
 An attacker is only able to switch its own certificate fingerprint for a valid certificate that is acceptable to its peer.
-Attacks therefore rely on joining two separate sessions into a single session.
+Attacks therefore rely on joining two separate sessions into a single session. {{fp}}
+describes an attack on SDP signaling under these constraints.

 Systems that rely on strong identity bindings, such as those defined in
 {{WEBRTC}} or {{!SIP-ID}}, have a different threat model, which admits the possibility of attack by an entity with access to the signaling channel.
-Attacks under these conditions are more feasible as an attacker is assumed to be able to both observe and modify signaling messages.
+Attacks under these conditions are more feasible as an attacker is assumed to be able to both observe and modify signaling messages.  {{id}} describes an attack that assumes this threat model.

 ## Interactions with Key Continuity {#continuity}